cloudqubes/cloudqubes.github.io/_drafts/2023-07-01-how-to-use-kubernetes-ingress.md

 number-crunch-service   ClusterIP      10.152.183.17    <none>        3001/TCP         5m10s
 ```

-# Usecace #1: Basic use of Kubernetes ingress
+# Use case #1: Exposing an application via HTTP

 Let's create an ingress which allows us to connect to `number-crunch` API endpoints via HTTP.